AntoineBlondon/Muni-Interpreter/README.md

 ## Introduction

-Muni is a modern, statically & dynamically typed programming language designed for simplicity and efficiency.
+Muni is a modern, dynamically typed programming language designed for simplicity and efficiency.
 This repository contains the Muni Language Interpreter, an implementation of the Muni language written in Python.
 Muni supports various data types, control flow statements, functions, and unique features like signal-based programming.

 ## Features

-- **Static & Dynamic Typing:** Muni supports various data types like integers, floats, strings, booleans, complex numbers, and more.
+- **Dynamic Typing:** Muni supports various data types like integers, floats, strings, booleans, complex numbers, and more.
 - **Control Flow Constructs:** Includes `if/else`, `for`, `while`, `until`, and `switch` statements.
 - **Functions:** Define and call functions with ease.
 - **Signal Programming:** A unique feature that allows asynchronous programming using signals.